AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-an-invoice-manually.md

     ![](../../../images/eurd-web-invoice-report-style-settings.png)

-6. Select report elements, expand the **Styles** category and choose a style from the **Style** property's drop-down list to apply the style to the selected elements.
+6. Select report elements, expand the **Styles** category and choose a style in the **Style** property's drop-down list to apply the style to the selected elements.

     ![](../../../images/eurd-web-invoice-apply-report-style.png)